 There is the inter-generational aspect, of course, and that’s perhaps where the term responsible is most important.
 But this applies to every human activity with the potential to negatively impact the natural environment.
 Indeed, behaving like a responsible tourist or corporate citizen is desirable, but cultural norms and expectations vary, which makes responsibility a tough one to measure, especially in the multi-cultural and global phenomenon that is tourism.

 From a business point of view, ensuring the sustainability of tourism operations is common sense, especially since the “product” – the tourism experience – so much depends on it.
 Unless you are in it for short-term financial benefits, in which case alert destination managers will have to make sure that – as part of the destination – you follow the rules.

 Lastly, as mentioned by various interviewees, sustainability in tourism is a strategic objective, not a condition anyone can fully achieve.
 So next time you hear claims of a “sustainable” destination or hotel, know that this usually means that the destination or business has embarked on the sustainability journey, by measuring, monitoring and improving its tourism operations according to environmental, social and commercial criteria.

 Sustainable tourism, according to the UNWTO, is “tourism that takes full account of its current and future economic, social and environmental impacts, addressing the needs of visitors, the industry, the environment and host communities.”

 Enjoyed this snapshot of expert views on the meaning of sustainable tourism, challenges and trends?
-Share and spread the word!
+Spread the word!